 13. Annual WSCH broken down by department/school and college, (Capacity)

-These tables show the annual number of weighted student credit hours (WSCH) taught for fall, winter, spring by departments/schools.
-New taxonomy tables also show the number of completed weighted student credit hours and the percent of completed weighted student credit hours.
+These tables show the annual number of weighted student credit hours (WSCH) taught for fall, (winter,) and spring by departments/schools as well as the number of completed weighted student credit hours and the percent of completed weighted student credit hours.

 Go to: Faculty Load Report (Restricted).